tabokie/coplus/README.md

 # coplus

 **coplus** is a parallel programming library written in C++11.
 At core it provides a non-preemptive thread pool supporting fast tasking and dynamic balancing.
-Built upon this non-preemptive schedule facility, several concurrent tools including Go-like channel, wait-free queue, async waiting.
+Built upon this non-preemptive schedule facility, efficient concurrent tools is offered including Go-like channel, wait-free queue, async waiting.

 ## Features